KR1470R/google-meet-visitor/README.md

 ## Run
 ‼️Before running visitor, ensure that you have signed in your account.‼️\
-⚠️It might ask you to login again to ensure that it's you, but visitor will recognize and give you 5 minutes to input password.
+⚠️It might ask you to login again to ensure that it's you, otherwise visitor will recognize it and give you 5 minutes for login.
 Just go to the root directory of the google-meet-visitor and type the command:

     npm run make # build the program, run after every changes you made in the project.